Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 Why these techniques fail

-All these methods can easily be circumvented by proxy services.
+Proxy services can work around all of these methods.
 Many browsers now allow users to disable WebRTC or use extensions that prevent this leak.
-Moreover, some residential proxy services are sophisticated enough to handle WebRTC requests without leaking the real IP.
+Some residential proxy services are sophisticated enough to handle WebRTC requests without leaking the real IP.

 4. Threat Intelligence